Glassjaw: Hiatus and rebirth (2004–2008)

 In 2008, Glassjaw returned to the UK, playing at the two-day festival Give It A Name in Sheffield on May 10, and in London on May 11.
 They also did shows in Cardiff, Wales, and Dublin, Ireland.

 Our Color Green and Coloring Book (2008–2014)

-Glassjaw's next release was highly anticipated, not only due to their last full-length release dating back to 2002, but also the delay and lack of information regarding its status and/or release.
-In an interview with Palumbo in the July 2006 issue of AP magazine, he stated that the band were in the process of writing and recording new material for the next album, which they hoped to release in 2007.
-Palumbo hinted that there could be a unifying concept behind the album.
+In an interview with Palumbo in the July 2006 issue of Alternative Press, he stated that Glassjaw were in the process of writing and recording new material for the next album, which they hoped to release in 2007, hinting it could be a concept album.

-In November 2007, in the first Glassjaw interview in years, Beck revealed they had written "about eleven good songs -- seven [that] I love, and four to six half-baked ideas we need to finish".
-In an interview with Kerrang!, Palumbo stated that the new album should be released by "The end of this year or early 2009...I hope."
+In November 2007, Beck revealed the band had written "about eleven good songs -- seven [that] I love, and four to six half-baked ideas we need to finish."
+In an interview with Kerrang!, Palumbo stated that the new album would hopefully be released somewhere between late 2008 and early 2009.
 Details emerged from The Grixer in May 2008 that the album was "awaiting vocals" and "should be wrapped up and completed in the coming months".
-In a May 2008 interview with Verse One magazine, Beck said: "Right now I’d just be happy to finish up this record.
-I’m sure if it’s not a giant pile of shit, we’d love to play it live.
-Exact dates, plans, don't know yet."
-In a June 2008 interview conducted by Glassjaw.net, Beck stated, "As far as I am personally concerned, there will be a release well before the end of the year."
+In June 2008, Beck commented that the album would be released later that year.